nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 1. Either user initiates the conversation / bot reminds the user to update their daily status.

-	In this particular part of testcase, we ask initiate a conversation with the Scibot asking the user whether they have updated the daily status
+	For this module, we ask initiate a conversation with the Scibot asking the user whether they have updated the daily status

 	        Input:
 	        @scibot Hi

 	```
 	Expected Output:
 	    Have you updated your daily status?
 	```
 	Screenshot: